Stormwater Management Projects

 We help nearby neighborhoods obtain grants that they use to build rain gardens and other “green infrastructure”, to reduce and control stormwater runoff that can severely harm the creek.
 The grants leverage our expertise to make a real impact on the challenging stormwater problem.

 Little Falls Swim Club in Bethesda is getting a new look and stormwater management.
 In 2023, LFWA received a Montgomery County Watershed Restoration and Outreach Program Grant to tackle the problem of stormwater run-off at the parking lot.
-1,000 feet of the impervious parking lot will be replaced with permeable pavers which allow the water to soak into the ground after it rains instead of flooding the area and the adjacent Little Falls creek.
+The grass around the parking lot will be replaced with native plants whose deep roots will soak the rain water run-off into the ground as well as creating habitat for pollinators, song birds, and other native wildlife.

 In 2024, LFWA received a grant to develop a comprehensive stormwater management design for St. Dunstan’s Church to use as a road map for solving stormwater management problems on their campus.
 Design elements include pervious pavers, curb cuts and rain gardens, and impervious surface removal.